-Michael is the Associate Director of Clinical Outreach at OpenBiome.
+Michael is the Director of Clinical Outreach at OpenBiome.
 He graduated from North Carolina State University with a degree in Business Administration with concentrations in Marketing and Human Resource Management.
 Michael has vast experience managing major hospital and pharmaceutical accounts, and is excited to help grow existing and future relationships with OpenBiome partners!

 Jeannette van der Velde